Post Summary: Olympic Peninsula Road Trip route in Washington and the best views and stops to take along the way.

 Spring Weather (March – May)

-Unpredictable weather in the Olympic National Park.
-Rain is very likely, and in some cases, snow.
-Campground opens, but make sure to prepare for camping in the rain.
+In the Spring, there is unpredictable weather in the Olympic National Park.
+Rain is very likely, and in some cases, there could be snow.
+Campgrounds are opens, but make sure to prepare for camping in the rain.

 Summer Weather (June – August)